ShawnMcCool/elastic-bash/README.md

 ### is it feature complete?

-Not even close, and never will be.
+Not even close, never will be.

 ### is it even reasonable to use this?